queue-miscreant/neovimpv/README.md

 - MpvPlaybackTime -> Conceal
 - MpvDuration -> Conceal

-When using `g:mpv_property_thresholds`, the original highlight for the property will not be used.
+When using `property_thresholds`, the original highlight for the property will not be used.
 Instead, only the partitioned highlights will exist (with defaults appropriately defined).